richiq/umongo-async-mongomock/docs/userguide.rst

     0

 .. note::
-    In most cases, you only use a single instance.
-In this case, you can use ``instance.register`` as a decoration to replace the template by its implementation.
+    In most cases, only a single instance is used.
+In this case, one can use ``instance.register`` as a decoration to replace the template by its implementation.